 Please be advised that the following steps are required for shipment and importation of BabyBIG®:

-the signed Invoice and Purchase Agreement (IPA) document, which is available here, International Invoice and Purchase Agreement;
+- the signed International Invoice and Purchase Agreement (IPA) document, which is available here, International Invoice and Purchase Agreement;

-medical records submitted either electronically or by fax that include documentation of the patient's weight, and;
+- medical records submitted either electronically or by fax that include documentation of the patient's weight;

-the import permit authorization letter from the requesting country's Medicines Regulatory Agency.
+- the import permit authorization letter from the requesting country's Medicines Regulatory Agency, and

 International use of BabyBIG®:

-1 Argentina, Australia, Austria, Canada, China, Denmark, France, Germany, Greece, Ireland, Mexico, Netherlands, Norway, Panama, Portugal, Singapore, Spain, United Arab Emirates, United Kingdom
+1 Argentina, Australia, Austria, Canada, Denmark, France, Germany, Greece, Ireland, Netherlands, Norway, Portugal, Singapore, Spain, United Arab Emirates, United Kingdom

 2 Stephen S. Arnon, M.D., Robert Schechter, M.D., Susan E. Maslanka, Ph.D., Nicholas P. Jewell, Ph.D., and Charles L. Hatheway, Ph.D.
 Human Botulism Immune Globulin for the Treatment of Infant Botulism.
 The New England Journal of Medicine.
 2006;354:462-71

 3 Jessica R. Payne, MPH.
 Jessica M. Khouri, MD.
 Nicholas P. Jewell, PhD.
 Stephen S. Arnon, MD, MPH.
 Efficacy of Human Botulism Immune Globulin for the Treatment of Infant Botulism: The First 12 Years Post Licensure.
 2018; 193:172-7.